In this climate, how can agency leaders achieve their objectives?

 It is difficult to make the same kind of radical change in government.
-Budget reductions often are distributed ineffectively through pro rata cuts that dilute initiatives.
-And restructuring or surgically cutting ineffective programs can be challenging if those programs have well-entrenched support networks.
+Budget reductions often are distributed ineffectively through pro rata cuts that dilute all initiatives.
+And restructuring or surgical cuts to ineffective programs can be challenging if those programs have well-entrenched support networks.
 Yet budget cuts can be absorbed without sacrificing results.

 At the Defense Department, for example, reserve component training time was limited by budget constraints, but essential wartime mission training could not be sacrificed.
 Officials developed an individual computer-based approach to administrative training, freeing up valuable face time needed for unit training requirements.
 It was a creative way to achieve core objectives while dealing with the realities of budget restrictions.

 Senior Executive Service members are in a unique position to achieve extraordinary results, despite significant obstacles.
 They know the ropes, and political appointees rely on their guidance to meet legislative requirements.
 A committed leader who inspires others with ongoing conversations about the future--even if it looks gloomy--is an essential part of an organization's viability.